EduardoDuQuesne/exercise-shake-your-fist-at-the-sky/README.md

-# MJ - Shake Your Fist At The Sky
+# Nasvhille Software School: Front-End Exercise

-## API KEY NOT UPLOADED
+## Shake Your Fist At The Sky

 Shake your fist at the sky
 Practice jQuery and Promises and optionally Handlebars